T E A C H I N G

 + website design and building

-I teach dance as a developing conversation between a thinking being and an evolving practice.
-I do everything within my power to encourage the development of independently thinking artists in the studio and in the classroom.
-I believe that independent and explorative thought feeds a deeper relationship between student and material, serving richer artistic possibilities.
-Ultimately, I believe thinking artists are also healthier human beings with the capacity to support a healthy community and contribute to positive global cultural growth.
+Dance is an intersection between intellect and doing.
+In the studio and classroom, I do everything within my power to encourage independent artists and artistry.
+I believe that independent and explorative thought feeds a deeper relationship between human and task, human and material, serving richer artistic possibilities.
+Ultimately, I believe that curious and independent artists uniquely support robust community, and contribute to global sociocultural health.

-In the classroom, I engage with dance as science, introspection, social bravery, research, revolution and art, and I embrace effort and rigor as sustaining investments.
-I believe that an engineer has just as much to gain from studying dance as an informatics researcher might, and both have just as much to gain from the discipline as a lifelong performer.
-Everyone in the room is exposed to risk, learning from failure, visibility and voice, internal dialogue, dialogue with others, anatomy, physics, vulnerability, joy and creativity.
+I believe that an engineer has just as much to gain from studying dance as does a lifelong performer.
+Everyone in the room practices risk, vulnerability, visibility and voice, introspection, conversation, anatomy, physics, joy and creativity.

 In technique class, I encourage subjective physical honesty as a method for sustaining a long and healthy relationship to movement.
-I actively share my knowledge of anatomy and kinesiology with students, and we approach dance as a technique driven by efficiency and functionality.
-When students have the tools to understand their subjective sets of pullies and levers, they can manipulate applied forces to their best advantage and fill or affect space with ease.
+I actively share my knowledge of anatomy and kinesiology, and we approach dance as a technique driven by efficiency and functionality.
+Anatomical information is a foundational tool for ease, exploration and play.

 The kind of bravery that is developed in a dance, anatomy, history or composition class is inseparable from bravery in a larger community and from bravery in learning and change.
 In dance, you often have to execute an idea—fully, physically and visibly—before you know if it is “right.”
-This kind of boldness requires a willingness to learn from failure.
-I facilitate a positive relationship with failure by encouraging applause, conversation and shared names and laughter.
-I encourage expression of identity, sensation, emotion, question, idea and quality.
-As a group, we practice seeing and understanding the expressions of others, and we draw connections between others and ourselves.
+This kind of boldness requires a willingness to learn from failure, and a trust in the community of practice.
+My dance spaces are not silent spaces: they are spaces filled with mutual encouragement, humor, applause, questions and community dialogue.
+Together, we encourage expression of identity, sensation, emotion, ideas, qualities.
+We practice seeing and understanding the expressions of others, and we draw connections between others and ourselves.